mollymontgomery/Social_Network_API/README.md

 # Social_Network_API

   ## Description
   This is an API for a social network web application.
-This application allows users to share their thoughts, react to friends thoughs and create a friends list.
+This application allows users to share their thoughts, react to friends thoughts and create a friends list.

   ## Table of Contents